table of contents

 <refspec>

-The format of a <refspec> parameter is an optional plus +, followed by the source <src>, followed by a colon :, followed by the destination ref <dst>.
-The colon can be omitted when <dst> is empty. <src> is typically a ref, but it can also be a fully spelled hex object name.
+The format of a <refspec> parameter is an optional plus +, followed by the source <src>, followed by a colon :, followed by the destination <dst>.
+The colon can be omitted when <dst> is empty. <src> is typically a ref, or a glob pattern with a single * that is used to match a set of refs, but it can also be a fully spelled hex object name.

 A <refspec> may contain a * in its <src> to indicate a simple pattern match.
-Such a refspec functions like a glob that matches any ref with the same prefix.
-A pattern <refspec> must have a * in both the <src> and <dst>.
+Such a refspec functions like a glob that matches any ref with the pattern.
+A pattern <refspec> must have one and only one * in both the <src> and <dst>.
 It will map refs to the destination by replacing the * with the contents matched from the source.

 If a refspec is prefixed by ^, it will be interpreted as a negative refspec.
 Rather than specifying which refs to fetch or which local refs to update, such a refspec will instead specify refs to exclude.
 A ref will be considered to match if it matches at least one positive refspec, and does not match any negative refspec.
 Negative refspecs can be useful to restrict the scope of a pattern refspec so that it will not include specific refs.
 Negative refspecs can themselves be pattern refspecs.
 However, they may only contain a <src> and do not specify a <dst>.
 Fully spelled out hex object names are also not supported.